Stilanof/Numerical_Processes/README.md

 ## *Repository explained* 🛠️

-For Case of study #1 you will find the following methods:
+For Case of study #1 you will find the following methods for solving equations of one variable:

 [1.Bisection](https://github.com/Stilanof/Numerical_Processes/blob/main/study_case1/codes/1.%20Bisection.m)